Fiware-Community/kubernetes-in-FiwareLab/docs/source/K8sIntegration.rst

 Kubernetes is a portable, extensible, open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
 It has a large, rapidly growing ecosystem.
 Kubernetes services, support, and tools are widely available.
 Production grade system uses the K8s to attain its functionality benefits.
 Most of the Fiware GE supports K8s and migrated to it.

 As Noida Fiware Lab provides the VM's for trail & POC usage to the users and groups.
 To look the popularity of K8s.
 We are planning to provide some Ansible books to automated deployment of K8s cluster to provided VM's (centos and ubuntu).
-This has been tested and verified on Centos 7.9 64 bit operating systems with Kernel 5.12.10-1.el7.elrepo.x86_64 and Ubuntu 16.04 64 bit operating systems with Kernel Linux 4.4.0-210-generic.
+This has been tested and verified on Centos 7.9 64 bit operating systems with Kernel 5.12.10-1.el7.elrepo.x86_64 and Ubuntu 16.04 64 bit operating systems with Kernel Linux4.4.0-210-generic.

 Along with cluster following features of K8s are implemented in: